 The Victoria Port is varied in its functionality.
 The harbour which was a spot for shipbuilding and commercial fishing in the past now hosts many recreational vessels, cruise ships, and ferries.

-I. Terminals, Marinas, and Points
+2. Terminals, Marinas, and Points of Victoria Port

-1. Ogden Point
+2.1.
+Ogden Point

 Ogden Point is arguably one of the most significant parts of Victoria’s port.
 With two cruise ships docking piers and simultaneously hosting 4-5 ships, Ogden Port is one of Canada’s busiest ports of call.

-Location and Size Specifications
+2.1.1 Location and Size Specifications

-At a scalable distance of around 2 miles from the centre of Victoria and approximately 18 miles from the Victoria International Airport, Ogden point makes for a lovely cruise port.
+At a scalable distance of around 2 miles from the centre of Victoria and approximately 18 miles from the Victoria International Airport, Ogden Point makes for a lovely cruise port.

 Pier A and B are part of Ogden Point.
 With two deep-water berths for each with fantastic mooring facilities, both piers make cruise ship docking viable and accessible.

-Spread across a region of 30 acres, it boasts of the ability to dock the RCI Oasis class, which is acclaimed as the world’s largest passenger ship.
+Spread across a region of 30 acres, it boasts the ability to dock the RCI Oasis class, which is acclaimed as the world’s largest passenger ship.

 For pier A, the northern berth extends to about 800 ft, while the southern extends to a whopping 1100ft.